bondarukoleh/patterns_js/cleanCode/principles.md

 Instead of button, we may use elButton or buttonElement \
 Instead of age, we may use nAge or ageNumber \
 Instead of details, we may use objDetails or detailsObject \
 But of course we need to keep an eye about the changes in code that affects them, so better use it when you are sure that it won't be frequent changes.

+If you stuck with var name, provide any 3 bad name - and try to combine one good from them, it's easier.